-The Batch method allows you to gather and review all items prior to posting.
+The batch method allows you to gather & review all items before posting.
 We assume that you already understand how to approve the subject items.

 Select a report

-Based on the selections made in the search options, you are able to create a PDF report for the following:
+Based on the selections made in the search options, you can create a PDF report for the following:

 - Missing transactions - Shows all transactions that are sent for approval, aren't sent for approval, or, in the case of payments, have no check number.

-- Prepost by transaction - Shows all transactions that are ready for posting grouped by the Invoice, Voucher, Payment, or Receipt number.
+- Prepost by transaction - Shows all transactions ready for posting grouped by the invoice, voucher, payment, or receipt number.
 It will also show that the item can not post due to the lack of a designated GL account.

 This area allows you to designate what items will flow into the reports or results grid.

 - Starting date: Sets beginning date for looking at items

 - Through date: Sets end date for looking at items

 NOTE: Many will leave both of these blank to ensure that all possible transactions are captured.